Convergence (The Last of Us): Casting and characters

 Mazin wrote Mel's death to be darker in the episode than the game; Druckmann felt it was necessary to show the impact of collateral damage.
 He thought Ellie could justify all of her actions until now, but the death of a child was unjustifiable.
 Mazin warned the actors about the scene's brutality after writing it.
 Early drafts were "more heightened" with additional action.
 Ariela Barer, who portrays Mel, was nervous about the scene and continually cried.
-The scene required refilming, which Barer understood after watching the original version.
+It required refilming months later, which Barer understood after watching the original version.
 Barer was nervous again about refilming but was comforted by her friend, who related it to real events: "these horrible things happen for real.
 Women suffer this way in wartime.
 The least you can do is honor that."
 Mazin gave her additional lines during filming, such as Mel encouraging Ellie.
 He told her that tears were appropriate but Mel should not cry as she immediately becomes a parent quickly trying to save her child.
 Druckmann found the direction similar to one he gave Troy Baker while recording the first game: when Sarah is shot, Joel is focused on saving her instead of mourning her death.

 Barer felt Mel "sees herself in Ellie—someone who is forced into doing something by the circumstances of her life", referring to her participation in Joel's death.
 She portrayed the scene as if Mel gradually loses her senses, starting with her vision, but continues using medical language as if "she's on the operating table with her doctor friends who she trusts", and ultimately "dies thinking that she saved the baby".
 Mel's dying wish to save her child is reflective of the series's theme of "parents doing whatever they can to save their child".
 The writers did not seek for the audience to agree with Ellie in the scene.
 While Ellie physically fights and kills both characters in the game, the scene was rewritten in the episode as the writers considered it unrealistic that Ellie could successfully fight Owen considering her size.
 Gross found the scene a reflection of the opening scene of Dina begging Jesse to remove the arrow from her leg.
 The mirroring was more explicit in early drafts, particularly imitating the act of labor.